DataDog/hiring-engineers/answers.md

 * And also ensure that it will notify you if there is No Data for this query over the past 10m.

+Setting up monitors:
+1 Pick the metric
+2 Set the conditions
+3 Enter the message
+4 Define the recipients

 ![screenAlert1](images/Snip20200630_26.png)